viktoriaherczeg/memorybons/README.md

-# memorybons
+# memory-bons
-A simple Flask application to store memories.
+A simple web app with Flask to store memories